Uncover fascinating stories and spend quality time with your kids at these museums around Johor!

 - Children/Student/Senior Citizen: RM 3

-Travel through the lives of 18th to 19th century Chinese immigrants at Johor Bahru Chinese Heritage Museum.
+Travel through the lives of 18th to 19th century Chinese immigrants at the Johor Bahru Chinese Heritage Museum.
 Housed within its four-story building, fascinating artefacts brought in by Chinese traders such as porcelain, musical instruments, old coins, photos, and documents, provide an insight into the history of early Chinese settlers.

 The ground floor is free for all while a ticket is required to enter the other floors.